Onelinerhub/onelinerhub/golang/for_loop.md

-# Basic Go For Loop
+# Using FOR loop in Go

 ### **Please note:**
 - The totals shown here are for demonstrative purposes only and are not necessary for the loop to function.